 This 8-bit read-only register (Register Address 0x03) stores the manufacturer ID in Bit 7 to Bit 3 and the silicon revision in Bit 2 to Bit 0.
+The default setting for the ID register is 0xC3.

 TCRIT SETPOINT REGISTER